pgampe/authenticator/README.md

 -------------
 As a backend user, go to the user settings module.
 Switch to the tab ``Two Factor`` and import your secret into your authenticator app.
 After that, check the enable two-factor checkmark.
 Save your settings.
-Reload your backend, otherwise will see strange behavior.
+Reload your backend, otherwise will you see strange behavior.